flowers blackbird plants

 Botanical highlights

 The prairie plantings of the wetlands’ watershed are some of the most diverse at Shaw Nature Reserve.
-They are notable for the increasing abundance of spring flora, including lousewort, paintbrush, downy phlox, blue-eyed grass, yellow stargrass, shooting star and wild hyacinth.
+They are notable for the spring flora, including lousewort, paintbrush, downy phlox, blue-eyed grass, yellow stargrass, shooting star and wild hyacinth.
 The wet meadow and pond edges are home to numerous rare sedge and wetland grass species, and broadleaf beauties such as blue flag iris, queen-of-the-prairie, bunch lily, blue bottle gentian, and three members of the parsley family which require “wet feet”, water parsnip, water hemlock and cowbane.
-The swamp forest hosts maturing plantings of bald cypress, water tupelo and overcup oak, with an understory of corkwood, swamp loosestrife (the native one, of course!), and two species of hibiscus, underlain by carpets of lizardtail, water pepper, pickerelweed and copper iris.
+The swamp forest hosts plantings of bald cypress, water tupelo and overcup oak, with an understory of corkwood, swamp loosestrife (the native one, of course!), and two species of hibiscus, underlain by carpets of lizardtail, water pepper, pickerelweed and copper iris.

 Back to Top